Ned Nelson

 Ned Nelson (January 11, 1911 – October 2, 1977) was an American college baseball and basketball player.

+Education

+In 1927, Nelson was a student at Ballard High School in Seattle.
+While there, he played basketball as a center.

 Baseball

 Nelson was elected to the University of Washington Hall of Fame in 1989.
 In 1931 he became the first Washington Husky to be named an All-American at first base.
-In addition, he led the Huskies to 3 North Division titles from 1930–1932.
+In addition, he led the Huskies to 3 North Division titles from 1930 to 1932.

 Basketball

 Nelson was a 3-year starter on the UW basketball team.
 In 1931 he rounded out the starting 5 that won Washington's first Pacific Coast Conference championship.

+Personal life

+On July 25, 1936, Nelson married Helen Blake at St. John's Episcopal Church in Olympia.
+Her father was Bruce Blake, a justice of the Washington Supreme Court.
+She died from infantile paralysis (polio) on September 17 that year during an outbreak of the disease in the Pasco region where they lived.